 Skelmersdale Walk-in Centre

 PLEASE NOTE: The centre is currently only seeing patients with pre-booked appointments due to the COVID-19 pandemic.
-If you have a minor injury, please call us on 01695 402180.
+You can make an appointment via your GP, NHS 111 or call us direct on 01695 402180.

 We treat minor illnesses and injuries in children and adults.